gennit-project/multiforum-frontend/README.md

 ## Project status

-I'm currently working on what I feel is the boring part of the project - permissions, roles, access and content moderation features.
+I'm currently working on what I feel is the boring part of the project - permissions, roles and content moderation features.

 After that, some of the next-up features are: